sigstore/sigstore-python/README.md

 a tool for signing and verifying Python package distributions

 positional arguments:
   COMMAND              the operation to perform
     attest             sign one or more inputs using DSSE sign               sign one or more inputs
     verify             verify one or more inputs
+    get-identity-token
-    get-identity-token  retrieve and return a Sigstore-compatible OpenID Connect token
+                       retrieve and return a Sigstore-compatible OpenID
+                       Connect token
     plumbing           developer-only plumbing operations

-options:
+optional arguments:
   -h, --help           show this help message and exit -v, --verbose        run with additional debug logging; supply multiple
                        times to increase verbosity (default: 0) -V, --version        show program's version number and exit --staging            Use sigstore's staging instances, instead of the default production instances (default: False) --trust-config FILE  The client trust configuration to use (default: None)
 ```
 <!-- @end-sigstore-help@ -->